ADULT ADHD AND ASSOCIATED PROBLEMS

 1. A two-hour assessment which includes a semi-structured clinical interview for ADHD, discussing other significant life history events, and current symptoms of other mental health problems.

-2. Completion of a self-report form about current symptoms, and completion of an observer report form by someone who knows the person well, commenting on current symptoms.
-These are completed online.
+2. Completion of a self-report questionnaire about current ADHD symptoms, and completion of an observer report form by someone who knows the person well.
+Screening tests for mental health issues are also performed depending on the issues present.
+These are all completed online.

 4. A 30-minute feedback session.